7 Mistakes To Avoid When Hosting An Outdoor Wedding...

 Guys...guys...guys.
 I ALWAYS warn my couples that it is best to hire emergency contractors, like Electricians and Plumbers, on standby.
 The average house is equipped to sustain a certain amount of voltage for one household, NOT a whole wedding!
 Usually, couples brush this off and you've guessed it...I've witnessed lights go out more than once!
 There is only so much voltage an electrical box will sustain, when it's generating so much power.
 Luckily for me, I was able to pull though in both scenarios because well the whole Wedding Planner being the "scapegoat" thing again.
 But needless to say, I've strengthened this clause in my contract and I have my couple sign a waiver for all outdoor events, to make sure that we are not held liable for the couple's decision to decline emergency contractors.

 7.)
-Not Hiring an Event Designer or Wedding Planner
+Not Hiring a Wedding Designer & Planner

 I'll keep this one short and sweet.
-Everyone thinks its so easy to plan a wedding until they actually start the process and you're a week out with a ton left to do.
-Not only is it not so easy, but without someone managing the day's activities, you're throwing so much caution to the wind and leaving way too much room for error.
+Everyone thinks its so easy to plan a wedding until they actually start the process and you're 1-week out with a ton left to do.
+Not only is it not so easy, but without someone managing the day's activities, you're throwing so much caution to the wind (no pun intended) and leaving way too much room for error.
 Take it from a seasoned vet.
-Hire a Professional Wedding Planner.
-Better yet, hire someone who will execute your vision and coordinate the festivities.
-Mariage Blanc Designs provides all-inclusive packages that facilitate both.
-Don't say that I didn't warn you.
+Hire a Professional Wedding Planner (preferably, one who is skilled in design & planning).
+Better yet, hire someone who will execute your vision, plan, and coordinate the festivities too.
+Mariage Blanc Designs provides all-inclusive packages that facilitate both high-end design & premium planning.
+Don't say that I didn't warn you!
 After all, peace of mind is priceless!